East and West Yorkshire Union Railways: E&WYUR promoted

 The H&BR thought it essential to get access to Leeds for passenger traffic from Hull, and it encouraged promotion of a line from Drax, on its own main line, to Ardsley on the Great Northern Railway.
 The line was to cross the Midland Railway at Woodlesford and make a connection there, and also connect a colliery network at Rothwell, four miles south-east of Leeds.
 At Ardsley, it was hoped, running powers over the Great Northern Railway would be granted to Leeds and Bradford.
 The Woodlesford connection would allow for an alternative route to Leeds.
 Rothwell was the focus of a group of collieries owned by Henry Charlesworth of J & J Charlesworth & Co Limited; high quality stone was quarried locally as well.
 The Charlesworth group of collieries had connections to railways, but there was considerable attraction for them in a new direct railway to Hull docks.

 The result was the East and West Yorkshire Union Railways Act 1883 (46 & 47 Vict. c. clxvi) on 2 August 1883 which authorised for the East and West Yorkshire Union Railway.
-The hoped-for running powers over the Midland Railway and the Great Northern Railway were refused.
+The hoped-for running powers over the Midland Railway and the Great Northern Railway (GNR) were refused.
 The main line from Drax was an ambitious project of about 30 miles of railway across difficult terrain.
 The E&WYUR soon found that raising the considerable capital sum for its main line was impossible, and in 1886 it got an abandonment act, the East and West Yorkshire Union Railways Act 1886 (49 & 50 Vict. c. lxxxi).
 The intended line to Drax was to be abandoned, but short branch lines to Lofthouse (near Ardsley) on the GNR and Woodlesford on the Midland Railway were added (or modified), so that the proposed network was about nine miles in extent including siding complexes.
 Running powers from Lofthouse to Leeds Central over the GNR were requested—passenger operation was still contemplated on the abbreviated system—but these were refused.